altescape/michaelwatts.me-website/src/pages/posts/making-links-more-accessible.md

 I'm looking to expand my knowledge of web accessibility and share my findings with other developers.

 Although I've been involved in website and app development for quite some time, it's only recently that I've started to appreciate the importance of addressing the difficulties faced by people with disabilities.
-While I had previously come across accessibility standards and guidelines, I'm now beginning to genuinely understand their significance.
+While I had previously come across accessibility standards and guidelines, I'm now beginning to genuinely understand how important it is for people with disabilities.

-Look at this:
+## Here's an eye-opening statistic

 > At least 1 in 5 people in the UK have a long term illness, impairment or disability.
 Many more have a temporary disability.
 >